ERC Budget Instructions

 BUDGET JUSTIFICATION FOR Section c.
 Resources

-It is absolutely necessary that you read the budget guide in the “Information for Applicants 2022”.
+It is imperative that you read the budget guide in the “Information for Applicants 2023” for the relevant call.
 The budget justification is a justification of your costs in a free-flowing text and you should ensure that you address the feasibility of the project in this section, particularly since one of the review criteria for ERC is, 'To what extent are the proposed timescales, resources and PI commitment adequate and properly justified (based on the full Scientific Proposal)?'
 Describe each of the following categories:

 Personnel: Describe the size and nature of the team, indicating, where appropriate, the key team members and their roles.
 Ensure that you highlight key competencies needed to give the project feasibility eg. you will employ a postdoc to perform experiments needed for the project that is outside of the competency of your current team.
 The participation of team members engaged by another host institution should be justified in relation to the additional financial cost this may impose on the project.
 Take into account the percentage of your dedicated time to run the ERC-funded activity when calculating your personnel costs.
 Specify that social fees and 3% inflation are included.